 I reluctantly let my Vogue Knitting subscription lapse circa 2005 because I felt I already had so many patterns that I couldn't justify the expense any longer.
 But though I can never resist slipping into a drugstore to check out the latest issue, I only cave in and buy it off the stand very occasionally because I wind up flipping through it thinking, severally, "Nice, but I've already got a nearly identical pattern in my collection," "Nice, but that will make any woman who doesn't have a model's figure look like a house," "Nice, but where would I wear that," and "LORD WHAT IS THAT."
 The VK Holiday 2012 issue proved to be another such.

-Vogue Knitting web site has a section of sweaters presented as "evening sweaters".
-Probably only a small percentage of women have the kind of social schedule that would provide them with enough occasions to justify making such an elaborate, time-intensive item.
+The items from the Holiday 2012 issue of Vogue Knitting previewed on the Vogue Knitting web site has a section of sweaters presented as "evening sweaters".
+Probably only a small percentage of women have the kind of social life that would provide them with enough occasions to justify making such an elaborate, time-intensive item.
 But then that's just one of VK's editorial flourishes.
 All of these sweaters could be made in a non-glitzy yarn and worn almost anywhere.

 This is the cover sweater from this issue, and rightly so, because it is lovely.
 You'd have to be small- or flat-breasted to be able to carry off that ruching across your chest, though.